14th Street station (PATH)

 The 14th Street station is a station on the PATH system.
 Located at the intersection of 14th Street and Sixth Avenue (Avenue of the Americas) in the Chelsea neighborhood of Manhattan, New York City, it is served by the Hoboken–33rd Street and Journal Square–33rd Street lines on weekdays, and by the Journal Square–33rd Street (via Hoboken) line on weekends.

 History

 The original station, opened on February 25, 1908, was modified slightly as a result of the building of the Sixth Avenue Line.
 The platforms were extended to the south, and the northern ends were closed.
 This allowed the downtown platform to share a street entrance with the downtown IND subway.

 The southbound platform was renovated in 1986.
+The next year, the station's platforms were lengthened.

 Station layout

-This PATH station has side platforms, which are not connected by a crossover or crossunder.
-The southbound platform shares a mezzanine area with the IND Sixth Avenue Line's station at 14th Street, but the northbound platform exits directly to the street.
+This PATH station consists of two side platforms, which are not connected by a crossover or crossunder.
+The southbound platform shares a mezzanine area with the IND Sixth Avenue Line's station at 14th Street, which the PATH station is located in between, but the northbound platform exits directly to the street.
+The tracks of the PATH station are located above the Sixth Avenue Line's express tracks, which the tunnels for were dug using the "deep-bore" tunneling method in the mid-1960s, and are not visible from the platforms.
+The deep-bore tunnel's round shape becomes square below this station and at 23rd Street, where provisions exist for lower level platforms.
 There is no free transfer between either platform, nor to any of the other stations in the 14th Street/Sixth Avenue station complex.